vbanai/Linear_and_Logistic_Regression_Projects/README.md

 for the predicted values compared to the target values.
 I reached more than 96% accuracy in this way after </br>
 50 epochs.</br>
 </br>
-Aim of the "Numbers Logistic Regression FeedForward" project is to identify hand-written single digits in a white  </br>
+The aim of the "Numbers_Logistic Regression_FeedForward" project is to identify hand-written single digits in a   </br>
-blank papper shown to the webcam of the computer.
+white papper shown to the webcam of the computer.
 For training I used MNIST dataset, which contains single </br>
 hand-written digits.
 The color of the MNIST digits is white while the background is black.
-When contructing </br>
+When constructing </br>
 the model I used Pytroch libary, softmax function to make the logits score into probability, and cross enthropy </br> for the loss function.
-I boosted the model for better result with 2 hidden linear layers and rectified linear </br> units after the hidden layer to ignore the negative values to use non linear transformation to the inputs.</br> Accuracy after 20 epochs is around 95%, which is quite good result.
+I boosted the model for better result with 2 hidden linear layers and rectified linear </br> unit after a hidden layer to ignore the negative values to use non linear transformation to the inputs.</br> Accuracy after 20 epochs is around 95%, which is quite good result.
 For using the webcam for the test images </br>
 I used a JavaScript code.
 The only trick I had to perform to get good predictions is to make the webcam image </br>
 into inverse (1-values) as the training images had black background and white digits while I write the digits</br>
 by a pen on a white paper.
-The model worked with around 95% accuracy.
+The model works with around 95% accuracy.